Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 (Prefer To Work Independently or Interdependently)

 Individualism and collectivism are the most significant cultural dimensions that separate the society where people prefer to work personally or interdependently.
-According to Hofstede’s model, a high score in the country indicates individualistic culture.
-On the other hand, the low score indicates collectivistic culture.
-Hofstede’s cultural dimensions theory encourages collectivistic culture, so the members of an individualistic society should understand that they are part of a larger group.
-Therefore, they should pay all-out efforts to achieve a shared goal.
-Tuckman’s communication model discusses how to work together in a group to achieve common goals.
+According to Hofstede's model, a high score in the country indicates an individualistic culture.
+On the other hand, the low score indicates a collectivistic culture.
+Hofstede's cultural dimensions theory encourages a collectivistic culture, so the members of an individualistic society should understand that they are part of a larger group.
+Therefore, they should make all-out efforts to achieve a shared goal.
+Tuckman's communication model discusses how to work together in a group to achieve common goals.

 Individualism